GENERAL INFORMATION: 503-823-7404

 The Water Bureau must:

-Cryptosporidium monitoring results from the intake, Bull Run tributaries and wildlife scat are summarized quarterly in item 1 of the list of current projects in the Bull Run Watershed Management Unit.
+Cryptosporidium monitoring results from the intake, Bull Run tributaries and wildlife scat are summarized quarterly in the list of current projects in the Bull Run Watershed Management Unit.

 OHA may revoke the variance if the Water Bureau cannot meet the requirements of the variance, if EPA amends the LT2 rule in a manner that affects the provisions of the variance or if OHA deems that the lack of treatment for Cryptosporidium poses an unreasonable threat to public health.